hypo69/hypo/pytest/gemini - set 3/en/src/endpoints/advertisement/facebook/scenarios/post_message_async.rst

 * **`Driver` class:** The `Driver` class is important for testing these functions.
 Make sure `Driver` class is properly mocked in your test to isolate your tests from actual WebDriver interaction.
 * **Asynchronous Operations:** The `update_images_captions` function is asynchronous; you will need to adjust your test to correctly run the async operation and check the outcome.

-This improved solution provides a more robust and comprehensive testing strategy for your code.
+This improved solution provides a more robust and comprehensive testing Startegy for your code.
 Remember to install `pytest` if you haven't already: `pip install pytest`.